IVIanuu/injekt/README.md

   inject<List<String>>() == listOf("a", "b", "c")
 }
 ```
-All elements which match the T or Collection\<T\> will be included in the resulting list.
+All elements which match the E or Collection\<E\> will be included in the resulting list.

 # Scoping
 The core of injekt doesn't know anything about scoping, but there is a api in the common module.